AllanChain/zotero-arxiv-workflow/README.md

 >
 > It is not trivial to correctly find the published version.
 If it fails, you'd better add the journal article item manually and use the merge feature this plugin provides.

 If a published version is found, a new item will be created automatically and the published PDF will be downloaded.
+If you do not have access to the journal PDFs, you can disable downloading PDF from settings, and just update the metadata.
-Then the preprint item and the newly created journal item will be merged with the same logic as mentioned earlier.
+After that, the preprint item and the newly created journal item will be merged with the same logic as mentioned earlier.

 <details>
 <summary>JavaScript API</summary>